 The American Elm Tree is best suited as a large shade tree.
-Reaching up to as high as 100 feet, this stunning deciduous tree dominates the landscape, though the tree often ranges between 40 and 60 feet.
-The shade of the American Elm is expansive and peaceful.
-It is perfect for changing the character of the yard.
+Reaching up to 100 feet in height, this stunning deciduous tree dominates the landscape, though the tree often ranges between 40 and 60 feet.
+The shade of the American Elm is expansive and peaceful, so it is perfect for changing the character of the yard.
 Place a picnic table or restful bench under the American Elm’s gentle spread or a tire swing from one of its strong boughs.
 A classic of American culture, this Elm tree will create an ambience reminiscent of simpler times.
-Once the king of the deciduous forest, the American Elm has been haunted by the advent of Dutch elm disease.
-You can help the tree regain its status as a symbol of the American forest.
-Disease-resistant American Elms are available to plant.
+Once the king of the deciduous forest, the American Elm has been haunted by the advent of Dutch Elm Disease.
+You can help the tree regain its status as a symbol of the American forest by adding disease-resistant American Elms to your property.

 The classic American Elm Tree has become a popular landscape tree throughout the United States.
 Charming shade and peace await you in the kind arms of the American Elm.
 With a spread of between 40 and 50 feet, there is plenty of room to rest.
 Remember that the shade of the American Elm will help to lower electricity costs.
 Less air conditioning is needed on a property where the shade of the American Elm covers both yard and home.